 Engaging Temporary Employees: The Challenge

-Typically, the employee engagement equation has two variables: the employer + the employee.
-When we’re talking about temporary employees however, the employee engagement equation now has a third variable: the temporary staffing firm.
+Typically, the employee engagement equation has two variables: the employer and the employee.
+When we’re talking about temporary employees however, the employee engagement equation now has a third variable: the staffing firm.

 While the most influential aspects of employee engagement happen on the job, every day, all of the steps leading up to employment (recruiting, interviewing, assessment, etc.) are taking place with the staffing agency.
 These pre-employment steps are important in providing experiences that build employee engagement, but they are out of your control.
 Another challenge is, how can you be sure the temporary employee is having engagement-building experiences before they come to your company?